A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: HPO: Concepts and performance measures

-A complexity measure can also be defined in terms of the ``model size''; therefore it depends of the target ML algorithm to be optimized (e.g., the number of neurons in one layer \citep{juang2014structure}, the number of support vectors in a SVM \citep{bouraoui2018multi}, the DNN file size \citep{shinozaki2020automated} or the ensemble size \citep{garrido2019predictive} for ensemble algorithms).
-Alternatively, the number of floating point operations (FLOPS) can be used \citep{elsken2018efficient, wang2019evolving, wang2020particle, lu2020nsganetv2, chin2020pareco}.
-This metric is also used to reflect the energy consumption \citep{NIPS2015_ae0eb3ee}, and used along the number of parameters in the network \citep{smithson2016neural}.
-Both FLOPS and the number of parameters are sometimes used as a memory consumption measures \citep{laskaridis2020hapi}, and can be combined with a time-based measure \citep{shah2016pareto}.
-Time-based measures can be related to the training phase \citep{tanaka2016automated, rajagopal2020deep, laskaridis2020hapi, lu2020nsganetv2}, the prediction phase \citep{hernandez2016predictive, abdolshah2019multi, garrido2019predictive}, the inference process on forward passes in ANNs \citep{kim2017nemo}, or the whole optimization process \citep{richter2016faster}.
+Metrics reflecting model size naturally depend on the target ML algorithm to be optimized (e.g., the number of neurons in a single-layer NN \citep{juang2014structure}, the number of support vectors in a SVM \citep{bouraoui2018multi}, the DNN file size \citep{shinozaki2020automated}, or the number of models used \citep{garrido2019predictive} for ensemble algorithms).
+Alternatively, the number of floating point operations (FLOPs) in a NN can be used \citep{wang2019evolving, wang2020particle,lu2020nsganetv2, chin2020pareco,loni2020deepmaker}.
+This metric is also used to reflect the energy consumption \citep{NIPS2015_ae0eb3ee}; likewise, the number of parameters in a NN is used as a measure for complexity as well as for model size.
+Both FLOPs and the number of parameters are sometimes used as memory consumption measures \citep{laskaridis2020hapi}, and can be combined with a time-based measure \citep{shah2016pareto}.
+Time-based measures can be related to the training phase \citep{tanaka2016automated, rajagopal2020deep, laskaridis2020hapi, lu2020nsganetv2}, the prediction phase \citep{hernandez2016predictive, abdolshah2019multi, garrido2019predictive}, the inference process on forwarding passes in ANNs \citep{kim2017nemo}, or the whole optimization process \citep{richter2016faster}.

 The increasing computational cost of Deep Learning models generally translates into higher hardware costs.
-As a result, an optimization using both algorithm performance and hardware cost should be considered, especially for edge devices.
-Hardware-related costs can be measured in different ways; e.g., through energy consumption or memory utilization.
+As a result, optimization using both algorithm performance and hardware cost should be considered, especially for edge devices.
+Hardware-related costs can be measured in different ways; e.g., through energy consumption \citep{hernandez2016designing} or memory utilization \citep{chandrashekaran2016automated}.
 In many cases, these measures are estimated as a function of the hyperparameters.
 For instance, \cite{parsa2019pabo} present an abstract energy consumption model that depends on the neural network architecture (number of layers, number of outputs of each layer, kernel size, etc).

+Some objectives encountered in the literature do not fall into any of the categories above.
+In Table \ref{tab:objectives_non_error}, they are grouped into the category ``Other'' (e.g., diversity measures for ensembles \citep{kuncheva2014combining}).